Itakello/playpen_eval/.github/copilot-instructions.md

 - Write concise, technical responses with accurate Python examples.
 - Prioritize clarity, efficiency, and best practices in software development workflows.
 - Emphasize object-oriented programming (OOP) principles such as encapsulation and modularization.
-- Always use `dataclasses` to define new classes for simplicity and readability.
+- Always use `pydantic` models for data validation and serialization.
 - Follow REST architectural principles when developing web services or APIs.
 - Use descriptive variable and function names that reflect their purpose.
 - Follow PEP 8 style guidelines for Python code.